eliasmelul/buytillyoudie/README.md

 3. There is a probability, p, that a customer becomes innactive after any transaction.
 This dropout rate is distributed across transactions based on a shifted Geometric distribution.
 In simple terms, the distribution explains that the higher the amount of transactions a customer makes, the higher the probability of being active - ie not churned.

 4. Heterogeneity in the probability of churning follows a Beta distribution.
-In other words, each customer has a different probability of havings churned after a specific amount of transactions.
+In other words, each customer has a different probability of having churned after a specific amount of transactions.

 5. Lambda and the churn probability, p, are independent across customers.

-There are three main outputs from the BG/NBD model:
-    1. The expected number of transactions in a time period
-    2. The probability of observing a number of transactions in a time period
-    3. the probability of a customer being innactive after a specified period
+If you want to understand the model deeply, check out the <a href="http://brucehardie.com/papers/018/fader_et_al_mksc_05.pdf">original article</a>.

 ---

 **BG/NBD Modeling**